-3. Half pans are better suited to small studies and paintings.
-Tip: Your brush size is limited to pan size.
-Full pans allow you to use larger sized brushes.
+3. Choose half pans for small studies and paintings.
+Your brush size determines the pan size.
+Full pans allow you to use larger-sized brushes.

-4. Pans are often preferred by painters for field sketches, visual journals, and plein air painting because of their compact and portable nature.
+4. Painters prefer pans for field sketches, visual journals, and plein air painting because of their compact and portable nature.

 “When my son was young, watercolour was the ideal media for small quick paintings.
 My Schmincke set is like a studio of colour in the palm of my hand.
 It was easy to set up and pack up with little mess.
 It allowed me to keep making art while juggling work and family” - Kim Fjordbotten

 5. Artist-quality watercolour in pans are quickly started by re-wetting with water from the mist of a water spritzer or a drop water from pipette or syringe.
 Then it is easy to pick up rich colour with a wet brush.
 There is no need for scrubbing at the colour causing harm to the paint brush.
 Some of us may recall scrubbing at a dry pan colour from a child’s tempera set.

 6. You can make watercolour pans yourself by squeezing your tube colour into an empty pan.
 We suggest trying Schmincke Akademie Watercolour pan sets or White Nights Watercolour Pan sets instead.